 When President James Garfield appointed Lew Wallace as U.S. Minister to Turkey, he requested that Wallace research and write another novel during his Turkish tenure.
-Harper and Brothers were also anxious for another novel from the best-selling author of Ben-Hur and gave Wallace a $500,000 advance.
+Harper and Brothers were also anxious for another novel and gave Wallace a $500,000 advance.
 The resulting novel was The Prince of India: or Why Constantinople Fell.

 In The Prince of India, the Wandering Jew is a vengeful character.
 He arrives in Constantinople to present his idea of a one-world religion to the emperor.
-When spurned by the emperor he lends his services to Mohammed II, who plots to capture the city.
-The city is captured and the Wandering Jew is killed, but instead of dying he transforms to a younger version of himself and goes off to new adventures, unrecognized by those who knew him.
+The emperor ignores him, so he lends his services to Mohammed II, who plots to capture the city.
+Mohammed II captures the city.
+The Wandering Jew is transformed to a younger version of himself and goes off to new adventures, unrecognized by those who knew him.

 Wallace considered this novel to be his best work at the time of its publication.
 The public and most critics disagreed.
 One fan was so bold as to write Wallace and told him that he should have stopped after Ben-Hur.

 Like Ben-Hur, The Prince of India was adapted into stage play in 1907; however it was short-lived in comparison.

 The Wooing of Malkatoon and Commodus, 1897

 Wallace dreamed of being the author of a successful play, but that dream never became a reality.
 Wallace shared the manuscript with various actors and producers without receiving serious interest.
 Commodus was never produced.

 Lew Wallace: An Autobiography, 1906

 The author, soldier, diplomat, lawyer, politician, inventor, musician, and artist had a great story to tell.
 Unfortunately, at the time of his death, he had only completed his autobiography up to the Battle of Monocacy, leaving 40 years of his life unrecorded.